 Selecting two lattice sizes at $T_c$, we refer the reader to Fig.~\ref{fig:LeeYangZerosL}.
-In the figure, we depict the zeros of the numerator (black pentagons) and of the denominator (red crosses) of our $R^{m}_{n}(H)$ at different values of the lattice size $L$, {\em i.e.} $L=15$ (left panel) and $L=30$ (right panel).
+In the figure, we depict the zeros of the numerator (black pentagons) and of the denominator (red crosses) of $R^{m}_{n}(H)$ at different values of the lattice size $L$, {\em i.e.} $L=15$ (left panel) and $L=30$ (right panel).
+The order the rational approximant constructed is $[m,n]=[25,25]$.
 The pale blue points are shown to indicate the interval of points where the value of average magnetization was used as an input to build the rational function.
 We can easily make a couple of key observations. \begin{itemize} \item A few zeros of the denominator are canceled by corresponding zeros of the numerator.
 These are not genuine pieces of information: actually their location can vary when varying {\em e.g.} the order of the Pad\'{e} approximant $[m,n]$.
-On the other hand, genuine pieces of information ({\em i.e.} actual zeros and poles) stay stable to a very good precision. \item In order to analyse the genuine poles more carefully, we remove the \emph{spurious} zeros and poles from the singularity structure.
+On the other hand, genuine pieces of information ({\em i.e.} actual zeros and poles) stay stable to a very good precision.
+Notice that the alternating sequence of zeros and poles along the imaginary $H$ axis is how a Pad\'e approximant alludes to a branch cut eventually showing up in the thermodynamic limit \footnote{In principle we find other zeros and poles very far away from the region of interpolation, however these usually occur when we demand higher order of the Pad\'e approximant and are not stable feature of the approximated function.
+This kind of structure even occurs when we try to approximate analytic functions.}. \item In order to analyse the genuine poles more carefully, we remove the \emph{spurious} poles from the singularity structure.
 We further remove all remaining zeros to focus the attention on poles and refer to Fig.~\ref{fig:cir_theorem}.